 Trello is a collaborative task and project-management tool.

 Because Trello is a web application, there’s no installation necessary.
-You will just need to set up an account.
+You will just need to sign in or set up an account.

 To get access to the 18F Trello team, ask for an invite in #admins-trello with the following script: “Please invite my Trello account “YOUR_USERNAME” to Trello at https://trello.com/18f3/members.”
 NOTE: If you don’t have a Trello account, feel free to ask us to invite your GSA e-mail address to create one.

 There is no 18F-wide access to paid Trello features or add-on services yet.
 If you’re interested in those things, you may have to work it out with your team.